helyOSFramework/helyos-documentation/docs/source/2-helyos-configuration/getting-started.rst

 - WAIT_AGENT_STATUS_PERIOD:  time in seconds that helyOS waits for an agent to change to the required status before triggering a mission. (default = 20)
 - DB_BUFFER_TIME: time in milliseconds that helyOS collects updates before pushing them to the database.
 It is used for non-prioritized updates. (default = 1000)

-(Scaling settigs)
+(Scaling settings)

 - NUM_THREADS: Number of threads using node cluster.
 For any value greater than 1 you need to connect helyOS to a REDIS server. (default = 1)
-- SOCKET_IO_ADAPTER: "cluster" for single instance and multiple threads, "redis" when use multiple instances of helyOS core (default = 'none')
+- SOCKET_IO_ADAPTER: use "cluster" for single instance and multiple threads, or "redis" when running multiple instances of helyOS core (default = 'none')

 (Optional settings)